 I love Vim, and I love native text editors, so when Vico came on my radar, I jumped in and started contributing designs.
 Of particular interest to me were the completions and command bar interfaces.

 What follows are wares I threw during my time in university.
-I considered changing majors and dreamed of one day being a studio potter.
+I considered changing majors and dreamt of one day being a studio potter.
 I guess there is still time…